-This paper describes an algorithm for mapping sensor information based on the certainty grid approach.
+This paper describes an algorithm for mapping sensor information to a unified view of the environment based on the certainty grid approach.
 The first certainty grid method has been developed at Carnegie-Mellon University in the 1980ies [2].
 However, the certainty grid suffers from faulty sensor measurements when they are not detected at the sensor level.